The Problem

 The Proposal

-We propose a simple principle: every automated action that has real-world effects must be legally attributable to a specific human individual.
+We propose a simple principle: every automated action must be legally attributable to a specific human individual.
 This does not mean humans must approve every action in advance.
-It means that when an autonomous system acts, there must be a designated person who bears responsibility for that action.
+It means that when an autonomous system acts, there must be a clear audit trail to the designated person who bears responsibility for that action.

 This could be the developer who deployed the system, the operator who configured it, or the executive who authorized its use.
-The specific allocation can vary by context.
-What matters is that the chain of accountability never breaks.
+The specific allocation can vary by context, which our proposal and this website will detail.
+What matters is that the chain of accountability is never broken.

 Stay Updated